semacu/20181207_intro_github/README.md

   - Using tools that (to some extent) incorporate version control functionality, e.g. Google Drive and Dropbox
   - Using dedicated version control tools, e.g. Git

-The first version control systems were created by groups writing software and code - see development of the Linux operating system.
-Fortunately they can now be used not only by computer scientist for developing computer code but by anyone for any file type :smile:
+The first version control systems were created by groups writing software and code.
+Fortunately, they can now be used not only by computer scientists (for developing computer code) but by anyone (for any type of file) :smile:

 There are two types of version control systems: